WELCOME & ORIENTATION: (Click on any words in the teal/aqua/greenish color that are hyperlinks to more information about that item)

 You should book a two night stay for Friday and Saturday night’s, April 12-13, 2019.
 The conference concludes Sunday April 14 at noon 🕛.

-Be sure, if possible, to arrive early enough on Friday April 12, 2019 so you can check into your hotel and get settled beforehand so that you can more easily attend the invitation only welcoming speaker’s dinner from 6 pm until 7:30 pm co-director Dr. Ring is hosting at Le Chateau Garden Bistro (325 Bristol Street).
+Be sure, if possible, to arrive early enough on Friday April 12, 2019 so you can check into your hotel and get settled beforehand so that you can more easily attend the invitation only welcoming speaker’s dinner from 6 pm until 7:30 pm co-director Dr. Ring is hosting at Le Chateau Garden Bistro (325 Bristol Street) inside the Ayres Hotel Costa Mesa.
 After dinner transportation will be provided to transition to Orange Coast College for Dr. David Goldblatt’s opening keynote presentation from 8 pm until 9:30 pm (or if we need to up to ten pm).

 Coordination of transportation will be provided, in theory, to all presenters (and spouses).
 Everyone should try to arrive in Costa Mesa by Friday April 12 around or before 4:30 pm so as to get checked into your hotel and have time for transportation to the Invitation only Speaker’s Dinner at Le Chateau Garden Bistro located inside of the Ayers Hotel Costa Mesa starting sharply at 6 pm.
 The dinner should conclude by 7:30 pm with transportation provided back to Orange Coast College for Friday night’s Keynote address by Dr. David Goldblatt, co-author of Jazz and the Philosophy of Art.

 The conference plans on coordinating transporting conference presenters to meals for Friday night’s Speaker’s dinner, Saturday lunch and dinner.
 Saturday and Sunday breakfast is your responsibility.
-The conference recommends The Broken Yolk Cafe for breakfasts at 2701 Harbor Blvd. in Costa Mesa west of Orange Coast College (OCC).
+The conference recommends if you are staying at Ayres Hotel that you can get breakfast at the Le Chateau Garden Bistro restaurant.
+Another breakfast place is The Broken Yolk Cafe at 2701 Harbor Blvd. in Costa Mesa west of Orange Coast College (OCC).

 PLANNING YOUR FLIGHT: